areknow/robot-art/README.md

 // run all unit tests across the monorepo
 $ npm run test-all
 ```

 ## Deployment

-The app is currently deployed using Heroku for the server and Netlify for the client.
-Checkout the live demo [here](https://robot-art.netlify.app/), but please note that the Heroku free tier dyno that receives no traffic for 30 minutes will sleep.
+The app is currently deployed using Railway for the server and Netlify for the client.
+Checkout the live demo [here](https://robot-art.netlify.app/), but please note that the Railway free tier dyno that receives no traffic for 30 minutes will sleep.
 You may see a loading indicator for upwards of 30 seconds before the server is awake and sending data.
 Thank you for your patience.

 ## Features

 - React frontend with styled-components
 - Express backend
 - RESTful API architecture